juicedata/juicefs/docs/en/guide/how_to_set_up_metadata_engine.md

 ## Redis

 JuiceFS requires Redis version 4.0 and above.
-Redis Cluster is also supported, but in order to avoid transactions across different redis instances, JuiceFS puts all metadata for one file system on a single redis instance.
+Redis Cluster is also supported, but in order to avoid transactions across different Redis instances, JuiceFS puts all metadata for one file system on a single Redis instance.

 To ensure metadata security, JuiceFS requires [`maxmemory-policy noeviction`](https://redis.io/docs/reference/eviction/), otherwise it will try to set it to `noeviction` when starting JuiceFS, and will print a warning log if it fails.
 Refer to [Redis Best practices](../administration/metadata/redis_best_practices.md) for more.